b3kN/Riggr/README.md

 ```

 Views should match the pathing of their associated controller and
-automatically load on route match (and if applicable, passing of the `before`
+automatically load on route match (and if applicable, after passing of the `before`
 handler).

 ### Knockout & Binding